DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### Booking Model

 This model contains all the Bookings that are made by the user according to passengers' requests
-- pnr = CharField(6 character, unique=True) - Passenger Name Record
+- pnr = CharField(6 characters, unique=True) - Passenger Name Record
 - created_at = DateField(auto_now=True)
 - amended_at = DateField(auto_now_add=True)
 - flight_from = CharField(3 characters) e.g. **LCY**